-- NEXT is used to look at all possible targets, starting with the closest target and then going to the next closest.
+- NEXT is used to look at all possible targets, starting with the closest target and then going to the next farthest and so on.
 NEXT and PREV only indicate targets in the character's line of sight. - PREV (Previous) is the opposite of the NEXT command.
 Use this command to look at the possible targets starting with the farthest target and working back toward the character.
-This command is most often used to select a target for a missile or magic attack. - MANUAL permits the player to aim anywhere on the map.
+This command is most often used to select a target for a missile or magic attack.

+- MANUAL permits the player to aim anywhere on the map.
 Only targets in the character's line of sight can actually be fired at. - TARGET is used to fire a missile or spell at the enemy where the cursor is currently located.
-This command can also do a melee attack on an adjacent enemy.
-If this option is not displayed the target is out of range, not in line of sight, invisible or under the effect of a Blink spell.

-CENTER will center the screen around the cursor.
-This is helpful when manually targeting ranged weapons and spells.
+This command can also be used to attack an adjacent enemy with a melee weapon (sword, mace, etc).
+If this option is not displayed the target is out of range, not in line of sight, or invisible. - CENTER will center the screen around the cursor.
+This is helpful when targeting manually.
 This option is not available on all computer systems.

 USE allows a character to activate an item without having to go through the View Menu.
-Items like scrolls and wands may then be targeted with the Aim Menu.
+Items such as scrolls and wands may then be targeted with the Aim Menu.

 CAST is only available to spell-casters when they have spells available.
 The spell-caster selects from the list of available spells and then targets with the Aim Menu.
-If the character has been hit recently his concentration may be broken and the CAST option will not appear.
+If the character has been hit recently his concentration may have been broken and the CAST option will not appear.

-TURN allows clerics to attempt to destroy undead monsters or turn them away from the party.
-This has no effect on any other kind of monster.
+TURN is a clerical power that attempts to destroy undead monsters or drive them away from the party.
+This will not affect the more powerful undead types, and has no effect on any other kind of monster.